CypElf/Blog/src/resources/articles/Write Up/HeroCTF v4/Prog/deadalus.md

 date: 30/05/2022
 category: Prog
 thumbnail: thumbnail.png
-description: Find the number of loops in each labyrinth with a recursive search
+description: Find the number of loops in each maze with a recursive search
 author: Elf
 ctf: HeroCTF v4
 ---